 The shelter is open for guests from 4:30pm to 6:40am daily.

-Check-in is between 4:30pm and 6pm nightly for both new and returning guests.
+Check-in is between 4:30pm and 6:00 pm nightly for returning guests.
 Please call and get prior approval for alternate check-in time.

-To make an appointment to meet with staff, please call between 10;00am and 2:00pm, Monday - Friday.
-Case managers, agency representatives and social workers from other service providers should call and arrange for shelter entry on behalf of their clients.
+To make an appointment to meet with staff, please call between 10:00am and 2:00pm, Monday - Friday.
+Case managers, agency representatives and social workers from other service providers must call prior to arrange for shelter entry on behalf of their clients.